code-block-2025/agentic-ai-samples/AAI workshops/Evaluator-Optimizer pattern/README.md

 In this workshop, we’ll build an **agentic AI workflow** using **Python** and **Google Gemini**, runnable entirely from the **terminal**.

-As we go, We’ll build the foundation first (LLM client), then the roles (agents), then the capabilities (tools), then the planner, and finally wire everything together.
+As we go, we’ll build the foundation first (LLM client), then the roles (agents), then the capabilities (tools), then the planner, and finally wire everything together.

 Everything runs via: